-House to launch Trump impeachment inquiry over Ukraine controversy
+House begins Trump impeachment inquiry over call to Ukraine leader

 The money was later released by the Trump administration.
 Trump told reporters he had wanted the money for Ukraine frozen, but changed his mind after “people called me.”

-U.S. intelligence agencies and the special counsel previously concluded that Russia boosted Trump’s 2016 presidential election bid with a campaign of hacking and propaganda aimed at harming his Democratic opponent, Hillary Clinton.

-Senator Bob Menendez, the top Democrat on the Senate Foreign Relations Committee, said Congress had not been made aware of any substantive review of security assistance to Ukraine or any policy reason the funds should have been withheld.

-Reporting by Patricia Zengerle and David Morgan in Washington; Additional reporting by Steve Holland at the United Nations; Writing by Will Dunham and John Whitesides; Editing by Alistair Bell and Peter Cooney
+Reporting by Patricia Zengerle and David Morgan in Washington; Additional reporting by Steve Holland at the United Nations and Susan Cornwell, Roberta Rampton, Doina Chiacu, Eric Beech, Mohammad Zargham and Makini Brice in Washington; Writing by Will Dunham and John Whitesides; Editing by Alistair Bell and Peter Cooney